Skip to main content

 1. Pull the docker image by using command docker pull shrihariprakash/liquid.

-1. Update properties oauth.client-id and oauth.redirect-uri in your app-config.json to values from the document you just inserted into clients collection.
+2. Update properties oauth.client-id and oauth.redirect-uri in your app-config.static.json to value of system.default-client.id and one of the values of system.default-client.redirect-uris in your backend config file respectively.
 Feel free to explore other options related to UI customizations.

-3. Now open terminal in the folder that contains your app-config.json and .env.
+3. Now open terminal in the folder that contains your app-config.static.json and app-config.service.json.

 4. If you are on Windows, run: